lexicalunit/atom-notes/README.md

 - A better screencast animated gif.
 - Refactor autocomplete to be less hacky -- add support to [`atom-select-list`][autocomplete]?
-- Use async to ensure the notes directory in the background.
+- Use async to ensure the notes directory exists in the background.
 - Start loading documents in background at package activation time.
 - Any improvements to package activation time are welcome.
 - Write more spec tests!